-Remy Wadia left India for the United States long ago, carrying his resentment of his mother with him.
-He has now returned to Bombay to adopt a baby from a young pregnant girl—and to see his elderly mother for the first time in several years.
-Discovering that his mother is in the hospital, has stopped talking, and seems to have given up on life, he is struck with guilt for not realizing just how sick she has become.
+When Remy Wadia left India for the United States, he carried his resentment of his cold and inscrutable mother with him and has kept his distance from her.
+Years later, he returns to Bombay, planning to adopt a baby from a young pregnant girl—and to see his elderly mother again before it is too late.
+She is in the hospital, has stopped talking, and seems to have given up on life.

 "The Museum of Failures is a compassionate and insightful exploration of judgment, forgiveness, and understanding.
 A skilled chronicler of family secrets, Thrity Umrigar reveals the reverberation that decisions can have over generations and the impact of distance, both geographical and psychological, on the relationship of one mother and son."